 “All wonder,” said Samuel Johnson, “is the effect of novelty on ignorance.”
 Yet we are so created that without something to wonder at we should find life scarcely worth living.
 That fact does not make ignorance bliss, or make it “folly to be wise.”
 For the wisest man never gets beyond the reach of novelty, nor can ever make it his boast that there is nothing he is ignorant of; on the contrary, the wiser he becomes the more clearly he sees how much there is of which he remains in ignorance.
 The more he knows, the more he will find to wonder at.
 My professional life has been a constant record of disillusion, and many things that seem wonderful to most men are the everyday commonplaces of my business.
 But I have never been without some seeming marvel to pique my curiosity and challenge my investigation.
 In this book I have set down some of the stories of strange folk and unusual performers that I have gathered in many years of such research.

-Although he never goes into depth about the books I mentioned above, Jaher spends the first half of his book considering Houdini’s life while outlining the history of Spiritualism, enlightening us on such figures as the Fox sisters, the Davenport brothers, Annie Eva Fay, Daniel Dunglas Home, and Eusapia Pallandino, all of whom were fakes.
-The author also reveals what perhaps motivated Houdini’s quest, the loss of his mother, with whom he was extremely close, about as close as Elvis was to his mother.
-Houdini despised con artists who played upon an individual’s grief and hopes to reconnect with a loved one in some other world beyond this one.
+Although he never goes into depth about the books I mentioned above, Jaher spends considerable ink recounting Houdini’s life while outlining the history of Spiritualism, enlightening us about the Fox sisters, the Davenport brothers, Annie Eva Fay, Daniel Dunglas Home, and Eusapia Pallandino, all of whom were fakes.
+The author also reveals what perhaps motivated Houdini’s quest, the loss of his beloved mother.
+Houdini despised con artists who played upon an individual’s grief and hopes to reconnect with a loved one across death’s divide.
 Even Arthur Conan Doyle’s motivations stemmed from having lost his son.
 Houdini wouldn’t fall for it, and neither should anyone else.

 Much scientific energy went into investigating Spiritualism; so much so that in 1924 Orson Munn and James Malcolm Bird, respectively the publisher and an editor with Scientific American, answered a challenge Doyle had put to their magazine to conduct investigations of psychic phenomena.
 The outcome became a search for proof of actual communication with the dead.
 The search began.
 Where was there a medium that beyond any shadow of doubt could pierce the veil?
 The purse was $5,000, split into two prizes of $2,500, one for an actual physical manifestation and the other for reliable spirit photography.
 The investigative team of Daniel Frost Comstock, Dr. Bereward Carrington, William McDougall, Walter Franklin Pierce, and, of course, Harry Houdini then went to work.